Gleditsia triacanthos var. inermis

 - 20 to 30 leaflets per leaf

 Insects, Diseases, and Other Plant Problems: Borers, gall midge, and webworms may be problems.
-Honey locusts are susceptible to leaf spot, canker, witches’ broom, powdery mildew, and rust.
+Other pests include leafhoppers, leaf miners, and spider mites.
+The leaves may be deformed by the honey locust pod gall midge and can cause small branches to die.
+Honey locusts are susceptible to honey fungus, leaf spots, canker, witches’ broom, powdery mildew, and rust.

 VIDEO created by Andy Pulte for “Landscape Plant Identification, Taxonomy and Morphology” a plant identification course offered by the Department of Plant Sciences, University of Tennessee.